vertxxyz/Vertx.Debugging/README.md

 int count = DrawPhysics.RaycastNonAlloc(r, results, distance);
 ```

+Use `DrawPhysics.Duration` and `DrawPhysics2D.Duration` to override the length of time the casts draw for.
+You will need to reset this value manually.

 ### Code stripping
 The drawing within these methods will be stripped, and the original method is attempted to be inlined, but this is not consistent.
 A single method call doesn't matter when compared to a physics operation, but you can completely strip these calls by instead declaring: